 Entergy Corp.
-(ETR) and New Orleans Superdome manager SMG are focusing on fuses and circuit breakers that monitor the flow of electricity to the dome as they investigate the cause of a blackout during yesterday’s Super Bowl.
+(ETR:US) and New Orleans Superdome manager SMG are focusing on fuses and circuit breakers that monitor the flow of electricity to the dome as they investigate the cause of a blackout during yesterday’s Super Bowl.

 Entergy installed so-called switchgear equipment and replaced transformers and back-up feeder cables as it overhauled the stadium’s electrical systems to protect against blackouts, Michael Burns, a spokesman for the New Orleans-based utility owner, said in a phone interview today.
 After Entergy completed the work Dec.
 21, the stadium held three major games without incident, Burns said.